 What’s the Difference Between an Addon Domain and a cPanel Account?

-If you are a subscriber to a Reseller, VPS, or Dedicated hosting account, then there may be some confusion over the difference between hosting a website with an addon domain versus a cPanel account.
+If you are a subscriber to a Reseller Hosting, VPS server hosting, or Dedicated hosting account, then there may be some confusion over the difference between hosting a website with an addon domain versus a cPanel account.

 An addon domain is a feature of a cPanel account where you can host more than one website on that specific cPanel account. cPanel is the interface that you will see when you log in to a hosting account.